xuyanwen2012/xuyanwen2012.github.io/content/_index.md

 };
 ```

-**Before starting my Ph.D**., I was an `indie game developer`, and many of the game projects are shown in my [portfolio](games).
+Before starting my Ph.D., I was an `indie game developer`, and many of the game projects are shown in my [portfolio](games).
 Aside from academics, I am a competitive `fencing` (🤺) athlete and a certified fencing `coach` by *U.S. Institutions of Higher Education*.
 I earned my diploma of *Instructor at Arms in Foil* in the year 2022, and *Provost at Arms* in year 2025.

 <!-- # 📣 Latest News